aqiff12/Trash-Detection/README.md

 Depends on what file you use, we need to replace the missing files from Google Drive either Trash GTX or Trash RTX into trash_rtx or trash_gtx.

-For example, from trash_gtx folder in google drive, download and locate in the trash_gtx folder as the same as main.py.
+For example, from trash_gtx folder in google drive, download the files and locate in the trash_gtx folder as the same as main.py.
 The same goes to trash_rtx